 It is a quick and effective way to get you going as it focuses on prepping your body as a whole, and as it is only 5 minutes long, it will be the perfect addition to your ritual before riding.

-As it is light exercise, you should perform this routine quick after finishing your initial warm-up.
-However, in case you feel too agitated, you can rest a couple of minutes.
+As it is a light exercise, you should perform this routine quickly after finishing your initial warm-up.
+However, in case you feel too agitated, you can rest for a couple of minutes.
 Once you make this part of your ritual before riding, the transition will become much smoother.